top of page

 Proven Practices Grants are practices that have already demonstrated effectiveness.

-• Grants may now be submitted and funded at any time.
+• Grants may now be submitted at any time.

 • There is a $4,000 limit on funds requested.